Malibu, California History

 Malibu was originally part of a Spanish land grant known as Rancho Malibu.
-In 1892, the 13,000 plus acres were purchased by Frederick Rindge and his wife May with the dream of turning it into a private hacienda and beachfront playground.
-He did indeed build a ranch house and raised cattle and grains.
+In 1892, there were 13,000 plus acres purchased by Frederick Rindge and his wife May, with the dream of turning it into a private hacienda and beachfront playground.
+Frederick Rindge did indeed build a ranch house and raised cattle and grains.
 The house burned in a fire in 1903.
-In 1905, Frederick Rindge died, leaving the estate to his wife to manage.
+In 1905, Frederick Rindge died, leaving the estate to his wife May, to manage.

 Spanish Revival and Malibu Tile details at Adamson House